aws-samples/redshift-immersionday-labs/lab8/README.md

 ```
 <table><tr><td><img src=../images/lab8_query2.png></td></tr></table>

 4. Query the Order arrays to flatten or un-nest the Order columns.
 Notice how the scalar in an array is queried using alias (e.g. co.o_totalprice).
-Struct data type is queried using the dot-notation (e.g. cust.c_name)
+Struct data type is queried using the dot-notation (e.g. cust.c_name).

 ```sql
 SELECT cust.c_name,